Free Photo-Editing Software

-Adobe Photoshop is the mainstay professional-grade photo-editing software, but it costs $21/mo to use.
-Adobe Photoshop Elements is a simpler version, for person use, and costs $100 (sometimes $50-80 when on sale at Amazon or Costco!) to buy it outright.
+Adobe Photoshop is the well-known, professional-grade photo-editing software, but it costs $23/mo to use.
+Adobe Photoshop Elements is a simpler version, for person use, and usually costs $100 to buy it outright.
 But if you’re like me and love a $0 pricetag, check out these free photo-editing software offerings:

 Best Freebies